SarasotaDevs/FinFindr/FinFindrServer/README.md

-# My Awesome Project

-My Awesome Project is a simple tool that helps users manage tasks and to-dos efficiently.
-It provides a clean, easy-to-use interface and a variety of features to help you stay organized.
+# FinFindr Server

+FinFindr server that establishes the OpenAI connection

 ## Features

-- Add, edit, and delete tasks
-- Set due dates and reminders
-- Organize tasks by category
-- Mark tasks as completed
-- View your progress over time
+- Connect to OpenAI

 ## Installation

-To get started with My Awesome Project, follow these steps:
+To get started with FinFindr, follow these steps:

 1. **Clone the repository**:
    ```bash